kamanabishokarma/TenderTouch_Kamana_showcase/README.md

 TenderTouch Hemorrhoid Solutions Website

-This is the front-end website for TenderTouch Hemorrhoid Solutions, built for the MMED course.
+This is the front-end website for TenderTouch Hemorrhoid Solutions.
 It features a single-page, responsive layout with dynamic testimonials.

 ## Features